 Retiring After Age 65

+If you're getting ready to retire over the age of 65 follow these five easy steps.
 The Public Employees Benefits Program (PEBP) offers a comprehensive benefit package to eligible retirees and surviving spouses/domestic partners of these retirees.
 If you wish to continue coverage as a retiree, you must re-enroll in PEBP coverage within 60 days of retirement.
 Retirement is a qualifying life event which allows you to change your medical plan or add or delete eligible dependents.

 State and Non-State Retiree Eligibility